Some of the best articles from the world of retail and its supporting industries.

 1) UK Customers Searching for Fast Fashion

 Research released this July from data agency Pi Datametrics, showed the online fashion retail brands most in demand on Google in the UK.
-After analysing 972 retailers, the key findings over the last 3 ½ years were as follows:
+After analyzing 972 retailers, the key findings over the last 3 ½ years were as follows:

 - Next came out on top with their brand name being searched 82m times between May 2018-April 2019

 - John Lewis (one of our retail clients) followed in second place with 60.4m searches, and ASOS closely behind with 50m searches